Next Steps for Freshmen

 Milwaukee, WI 53201

-In July, and after you’ve registered for classes, tuition and fees will be posted to your account.
-One of those fees is the remaining $100 of the New Freshman Fee which covers various costs for campus resources such as your campus ID and Fall Welcome programming
+In July (Spring Admits – January), and after you’ve registered for classes, tuition and fees will be posted to your account.
+One of those fees is the remaining $100 of the New Freshman Fee which covers various costs for campus resources such as your campus ID and Panther Academic Welcome programming.

 Tuition and fees are due by the first day of classes, though installment plans are available.
 For more information, visit our Bursar’s Office.

-For the 2019-20 year, the FAFSA is available as of October 1, 2018.
-You will use your 2016 tax information—which you most likely completed months ago.
+For the 2021-22 year, the FAFSA is available as of October 1, 2020.
+You will use your 2019 tax information.
 Using the IRS Data Retrieval Tool (DRT) to import your tax information makes completing the FAFSA easier than ever.
 However, to make sure the process is secure, you won’t see the information that is imported.
 Apply as soon as possible to be given maximum consideration for funds that may be limited.
 The Financial Aid Office will use the results of your FAFSA to determine what kind of aid you’re eligible to receive, and notify you via email once we put together an award package for you.
 Having this information earlier should help you make important decisions about how to pay for college, building a budget, and determining housing options.

-We also have lots of great information under the Finances section of the One Stop website!
+We also have lots of great information on the Financial Aid website!
 Learn about the different types of financial aid, how to apply, and read important announcements.
+Make sure to check out our cool budgeting tool, the UWM Total Cost Estimator.
 Still have questions?
 Please contact the Financial Aid Office for help.

 Scholarships are a great way to help fund your education since they’re money you don’t need to pay back.
 They’re competitive but well worth the effort.
-Research potential scholarship opportunities at UWM at Waukesha
+Research potential scholarship opportunities at the Scholarship Portal.

 Our branch campuses have a variety of student organizations – you’re bound to find one (or several) that interests you.
 Whether you’ve been participating in an activity for years and want to keep it up or you’re looking to venture out and try something new, our student orgs are a great way to get involved!
-UWM at Waukesha
+(UWM at Waukesha or UWM at Washington County).